-Normally, I’m wary of using a clickbait-y style headline like this one, but in this case, it’s true: Making this change will easily double your income, if not increase it even more.
+Normally, I’m wary of using a clickbait-y style headline like “This One Tactic Will Double Your Income.”
+But in this case, it’s true: Making this change will easily double your income, if not increase it even more.

 And I warned you that it’s subtle, so I’m going to need you to stick with me for just a bit to explain exactly how implementing it will make such a monumental difference.

 So, what is this subtle shift?

 It’s treating your business like a business.

 Stop Treating Copywriting like “Bonus” Work or a Hobby